substratusai/helm/charts/vllm/README.md

 replicaCount: 1
 # Change this if you want to serve another model
 model: mistralai/Mistral-7B-Instruct-v0.1
+# optional, defaults to model name
+servedModelName: ""
-quantization: "" # optional, choose awq or squeezellm
+# optional, choose awq or squeezellm
+quantization: ""
-dtype: "" # optional, only required to be set to half when using awq for quantization
+# optional, only required to be set to half when using quantization
+dtype: ""
-gpuMemoryUtilization: "" # Optional, default is 0.90
+# Optional, default is 0.90
+gpuMemoryUtilization: ""

 # this only works on GKE today
 readManyPVC: